alexey-dc/rack_experiments/02_puma_basic/README.md

 ## Introducing Puma
 Puma self-introduced itself in the [last section](../01_rack_threaded_requests/README.md) where I was trying to simply run vanilla rackup.
 Typical cat.

-To capture these letdowns, I've added a `./run` aka `bash run` command in each folder that captures what the meaningful way to run the experiment is.
+To accommodate for these letdowns and make these tests more deterministic, I've added a `./run` aka `bash run` command in each folder that captures what the meaningful way to run the experiment is.

 So basically, running `puma` on my system achieves the same thing as rackup
 ```bash